Dr Mike: The Top 10 Lies Health Experts Have Told You!

 TL;DR

-• Health experts have promoted numerous myths about diet, exercise, and wellness that don't align with scientific evidence
+• Health experts frequently spread misinformation about diets, supplements, and shortcuts to wellness that lack scientific evidence

 Key Moments